giantswarm/etcd-backup-operator/README.md

 ## License

-azure-operator is under the Apache 2.0 license.
+etcd-backup-operator is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.